boundary/zoocreeper/README.md

 ZooKeeper data to a JSON file.
 It supports the following features:

 *   Ignores ephemeral nodes when backing up by default.
-*   Able to ignore ZooKeeper paths using '--exclude' regular expressions.
+*   Able to customize which ZooKeeper paths are backed up or restored using '--exclude' / '--include' regular expressions.
 *   Optional compression of the backup file using GZIP.

 Build